lucasad/spatial/Readme.md

 A library for generic spatial data structures.

+## Documentation

+Documentation can be found on [rust-ci](http://www.rust-ci.org/gaudecker/spatial/doc/spatial/).

 ## Quadtree

 In order for an object to be inserted into a quadtree, the